Site Plan for Driveway Permit

 Therefore, for similar reasons, a driveway permit is usually required, even if you are repaving or widening your driveway

-This is why you should factor the permit cost into the overall cost of extending your driveway.
+This is why you should factor the permit cost into the overall cost of extending driveway.

 Note: Don’t confuse a driveway permit with a temporary driveway permit.
 A temporary permit only allows construction vehicles access to the construction site from the public road.